+- The minimum duration of the instructional programme shall be one year (full-time) or two years if studied on a part-time basis. - Except if stated otherwise in the Rules of a particular Faculty, the minimum instructional programme shall be four subjects of which at least two shall be level four subjects. - The Senate, on recommendation of the Faculty Board, may require a candidate to complete a basic course in research methodology. - iv.
+Where a project is prescribed it shall be based on developmental or applied research.

+d.
+Course, Examination and Final Marks

 - i.
-The minimum duration of the instructional programme shall be one year (full-time) or two years if studied on a part-time basis. - Except if stated otherwise in the Rules of a particular Faculty, the minimum instructional programme shall be four subjects of which at least two shall be level four subjects. - iii.
-The Senate, on recommendation of the Faculty Board, may require a candidate to complete a basic course in research methodology.

-iv.
-Where a project is prescribed it shall be based on developmental or applied research d.
-Course, Examination and Final Marks e.
-Examinations f.
-Pass with Distinction

-- A course mark shall be obtained in the manner described in Rules G.22.3 (a) and G22.3(c). - A final mark shall be determined in the manner described in Rule G.22.3(c).
+A course mark shall be obtained in the manner described in Rules G.22.3 (a) and G22.3(c). - A final mark shall be determined in the manner described in Rule G.22.3(c).